Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

-Recent evidence underscores both promise and limits.
+Recent evidence shows promise and limits.
 Multi-agent supply chains can be operated autonomously in simulation using frontier generative models \citep{LongSimchiLeviCalmonCalmon2025}.
-Yet the gains hinge less on ``free reasoning'' than on OR design choices: explicit objectives, information policies, and hard constraints that prevent destabilizing actions (e.g., budget caps or action bounds that block panic ordering).
-Autonomy arrives when the supply chain is treated as a controlled dynamical system with admissible inputs.
+Yet gains hinge less on ``free reasoning'' than on OR design choices: explicit objectives, information policies, and hard constraints preventing destabilizing actions (e.g., budget caps or action bounds blocking panic ordering). \look{In this evidence-to-deployment bridge, LLM-agent simulations are policy-evidence generators, not policy executors.
+Before simulated outputs inform real decisions, they should pass a constraints-first gate: feasibility screening, distribution-shift stress testing, and pre-specified escalation/fallback logic.
+Because human and LLM behaviors can diverge out of distribution, delegated decision rights should remain conditional on runtime monitoring and override readiness, not model confidence alone.} Autonomy arrives when the supply chain is treated as a controlled dynamical system with admissible inputs.

 Flow-based generation and minimax safety make this operational.
 Supply chain uncertainty spans demand, lead times, yield, capacity, and disruptions, so generators should preserve inventory balance, nonnegativity, and capacity.
-A deterministic flow maps a simple latent source into constraint-consistent scenarios, making generation auditable and constrainable inside the decision loop.
-The minimax layer then enforces tail resilience via \cref{eq:minimax_general}: choose a policy $\theta$ against an adversarial distribution $P$ over demand-and-disruption paths $x$ with cost $C(\theta,x)$.
-What is new is not robustness but computable worst cases: in Wasserstein formulations, least-favorable distributions arise as transported measures, giving a continuous adversary and decision-coupled stress tests rather than a fixed scenario menu \citep{ChengXieZhuZhu2025WorstCase,xu2024flow}.
+A deterministic flow maps a latent source into constraint-consistent scenarios, making generation auditable inside the decision loop.
+The minimax layer enforces tail resilience via \cref{eq:minimax_general}: choose $\theta$ against $P_{\mathrm{adv}} \in \mathcal{P}(P_0)$ over demand-and-disruption paths $x$ with cost $C(\theta,x)$.
+What is new is computable worst cases: in Wasserstein formulations, least-favorable distributions arise as transported measures, giving a continuous adversary and decision-coupled stress tests rather than a fixed scenario menu \citep{ChengXieZhuZhu2025WorstCase,xu2024flow}.

+\look{A compact two-echelon inventory example illustrates the full stack end-to-end.
+Let plant inventory be $I_t^P$, distribution-center on-hand inventory be $I_t^D$, backlog be $B_t$, production be $x_t$, shipment be $y_t$, and arrival to the distribution center be $a_t$.
+The exogenous uncertainty is $\xi=(D_{1:T},L_{1:T},K_{1:T})$, where $K_t$ is plant capacity, $D_t$ is stochastic demand, and $L_t$ is shipment lead time.
+A learned constrained generative model produces $\xi=G_\phi(z;\omega)$, where $z$ is latent noise, $\omega$ encodes operational context, and $\phi$ denotes generator parameters; the model is trained so that generated demand, lead-time, and capacity paths preserve nonnegativity, temporal dependence, and admissible capacity envelopes.
+This induces a nominal distribution $P_0$ over admissible scenario paths.
+Given $P_0$, the decision layer chooses a causal replenishment policy $\pi\in\Pi$ that maps observed history into production and shipment decisions.
+For simplicity, treat $L_t$ as an integer lead time realized when the shipment leaves the plant.
+The resulting pathwise dynamics satisfy